annethereshewent/nds-plus/README.md

 Web demo is now live! to test the latest version of the emulator, go to https://nds-emulator.onrender.com.
 You will need copies of the ARM7 and ARM9 BIOSes as well as the DS firmware.

+## Features

+- Support for both web and desktop
+- Ability to use control stick in Super Mario 64 DS
+- Save management on the web client: upload, download and delete saves stored locally

 ## TODO

 - Texture/rendering issues
 - CPU bugs
 - Multithreading
+- Cloud saves
+- iOS app

 ## Controls